jhipster/generator-jhipster/CONTRIBUTING.md

 Examples:

-    `./build-samples.sh generateandtest ngx-default --colorizelogfile`: build and test only ngx-default `./build-samples.sh generateandtest ngx-default --colorizelogfile`: same as before and keep colors in logfile .
+    `./build-samples.sh generateandtest ngx-default --colorizelogfile`: build and test only ngx-default.
+    `./build-samples.sh generateandtest ngx-default --colorizelogfile`: same as before and keep colors in logfile ..
-    `./build-samples.sh generateandtest ngx-default,react-default` --colorizelogfile: generate and test ngx-default and react-default
+    `./build-samples.sh generateandtest ngx-default,react-default` --colorizelogfile: generate and test ngx-default and react-default.
-    `./build-samples.sh generateandtest --colorizelogfile`: generate and test all samples listed in `./build-sample.sh help`
+    `./build-samples.sh generateandtest --colorizelogfile`: generate and test all samples listed in `./build-sample.sh help`.
+    `./build-samples.sh startapplication ngx-default`: start application generated.
+Open a Web browser at http://localhost:8080.

 *NOTES FOR OLD DEVELOPERS: ./travis/build-samples.sh has been rewritten.
-Now it spawns several generation/build in same time and use a node_modules cache.
-Improve speed.*
+It has new functionalities.
+Do not hesitate to test it.*

 ## <a name="rules"></a> Coding Rules
 To ensure consistency throughout the source code, keep these rules in mind as you are working: